Section Exercises

 True!

-DRAM is using one transistor for one bit of storage, so it uses less area per bit of memory than SRAM which uses six to eight transistors per bit in order to prevent the information to be disrupted when read operation is performed.
+DRAM uses one transistor for one bit of storage, while SRAM uses six to eight transistors per bit in order to prevent the information from being disrupted when a read operation is performed.
 Moreover, DRAM is slower and cheaper than SRAM.
-Because of this DRAM is used for main memory, while SRAM in cache levels close to the processor.
+Because of those differences between DRAM and SRAM, DRAM is used for main memory, while SRAM is used in cache levels close to the processor.